shenef/xav/README.md

 Run the `build_all_static.sh` script to build dependencies statically and build the main tool with them.
 This is the intended way for maximum performance.
 Though this is not particularly trivial.

-For dynamic builds, you need ffmpegsource (ffms2) installed on your system and run `build_dynamic.sh`.
+For dynamic builds, you need ffmpegsource (ffms2) installed on your system and need to run `build_dynamic.sh`.

 For TQ support, you need `zimg`, `ffms2`, `vship`.